Elmeligy1/Elmeligy1/README.md

 I’ve published multiple papers in IEEE and international conferences on topics including medical imaging, transformers, and military object detection.
 I also work as a Student IT Assistant at Galala University and an AI System Developer at AMGroup.

 Passionate about building impactful AI solutions, I develop projects in medical diagnosis, automation, and IoT systems.
 Additionally, I create educational content on YouTube and teach Python programming.
-My goal is to become an AI engineer and researcher designing scalable, real-world intelligent systems.

 ## 🌐 Socials: